 - Be thoughtful of other visitors.
 Use common sense to maintain the 3-foot distancing rule.

-- Bring your own personal mask (cloth face covering)
+- Bring your own personal mask if you choose to wear a mask

 - High-touch surfaces will be cleaned frequently.
 However, be personally responsible for yourself and your family members — use hand sanitizer.